 Ghee and milk is a popular combination in Indian culture, and is often used as a home remedy for various health issues, including constipation.
-Here's how you can use ghee with milk to relieve constipation:
+Here's how you can use milk with ghee for constipation:

 - Warm a glass of milk and add a teaspoon of ghee to it.

 - Stir well until the ghee has melted and mixed into the milk.